Pearapps/KAImportOrganizer/README.md

 ### What else needs to be done:

-1. Define rules about sorting bracketed imports to always be above quation mark imports in Objective-C
+1. Define rules about sorting bracketed imports to always be above quotation mark imports in Objective-C - or a way to provide preference via the config file.